 Like Cassis, Parkshore Grill’s shrimp & grits has been one of my favorites for nine years.
 It is available on the brunch menu served from 11am to 3pm on Saturday & 10am to 3pm on Sunday.

 Ale Battered Shrimp and Cheese Grits with Andouille Ragout, and Smoked Chili Oil.
-As you can see the shrimp is battered and fried in this one, but instead of having Andouille slices, there is a big piece of sausage that is split.
+As you can see the shrimp is battered and fried in this one.
+Andouille slices are below the shrimp.

 Sautéed shrimp in a seafood cream sauce with house smoked pork belly, bell peppers, green onion and stone ground cheese grits.